 I forgot where I was, why I was here, and what had happened, until the doctor separated us.
-“Not now.”
+“Not here.”

 “Sorry,” I apologized and Bob went to the door.
 “You’re right.
 Not here, but I’ll be seeing you around, Frisky.”

 The other donors sighed with relief.
 My heart choked with adrenaline.
-I didn’t want to fight with him.
-The doctor wasn’t so sure and she picked up my chart.
+I didn’t want to fight.
+Not with him.
+Not today.
+The doctor wasn’t so sure.
+She read my chart.

 “What country were you living in?”

 “Thailand is one of the countries from which we don’t accept blood.”